JoeDalton/SpaceFlight/docs/source/actors.md

 already have registered itself with the interaction system, so `Bot` skips the duplicate registration if it finds one.

-`move_bot_task` branches on `bot_type` only in the shape of the pilot's output (`throttle`/yaw/pitch/roll for free-flying pawns vs. just yaw/pitch for tracking mounts) — the tactician→navigator→pilot call pattern is otherwise identical.
+`move_bot_task` branches on `bot_type` in the shapes of the navigator/pilot I/O — for ships, a direction plus desired speed becomes `throttle`/yaw/pitch/roll (with the navigator's optional up-reference); for tracking mounts, a direction becomes just yaw/pitch — the tactician→navigator→pilot call pattern is otherwise identical.
+While the bot is dying it skips the AI entirely and drives the pawn's tumble instead.

 ## `Player` — the human-controlled equivalent of a `Bot`

-[`player.py`](../src/space_flight/actors/player.py) plays the same role as `Bot` for the user's own ship (always a `Fighter`, with a cockpit model), but adds everything specific to being watched by a human:
+[`player.py`](../../src/space_flight/actors/player.py) plays the same role as `Bot` for the user's own ship (always a `Fighter`, with a cockpit model), but adds everything specific to being watched by a human: